 - Arthritis – In severe and chronic cases, bruxing can eventually lead to painful arthritis in the temporomandibular (TMJ) joints (the joints that allow the jaw to open smoothly).

 - Myofascial pain – The grinding associated with bruxism can eventually shorten and blunt the teeth.
 This can lead to debilitating headaches and muscle pain in the myofascial region.

-There are a variety of ways to treat Bruxism, please contact our office on how we can help you.
+There are a variety of ways to treat bruxism in Arlington.
+Please contact our office to arrange a consultation and find out more about how we can help you.